 What’s new with modern club counterbalancing?

-If you follow these debates then you might be saying: ‘but club balancing has been around for years.
+If you follow these debates, you might say: ‘but club balancing has been around for years.
 I’ve been taking my clubs to the shop to have a weight altered in the club head since I was a junior.
 And I know it helps my game.
 Why all the talk now?
 What is new?’

-Something which is adaptable for your particular game is the dream of many golfers.
-The actual fitting is simple with this system so you can get the bespoke clubs you want.
+Something adaptable for your particular game is the dream of many golfers.
+The actual fitting is simple with this system, so you can get the bespoke clubs you want.

 What is the Balanced Certified System?